 Student Exchange Programmes

-Study abroad at USP
+Study at USP as an Exchange Student

 USP and its campuses

-- São Paulo Campus, subdivided into four different locations:
+São Paulo Campus, subdivided into four different locations:

-- São Paulo USP Leste (see location);
+São Paulo USP Leste

 USP offers undergraduate and postgraduate exchange places as follows: